Skip to content

 Getting your HVAC license in Arkansas is one of the best decisions you can make if you’re looking for a career in an expanding industry.

 Across the country, the demand for HVAC is growing, and there are no signs that will change anytime soon.
-According to the Bureau of Labor Statistics, the industry has a 6% projected growth rate in Arkansas, adding over 350 new HVAC jobs every year through 2030.
+According to the U.S. Department of Labor, the industry is projected to grow 6% across the country and in Arkansas over the next decade.
+That’s an additional 37,700 new HVAC jobs nationally and 350 in Arkansas every year until 2032.

 The increased demand also drives up compensation for HVAC workers due to the abundance of opportunities.
-HVAC professionals with 3-5 years of experience can expect to earn an average salary of $38,165.
-For those who advance to become HVAC service managers, the average salary increases significantly to $72,899, a 91% increase.
+HVAC professionals in Arkansas with 3-5 years of experience can expect to earn an average salary of $38,165.
+For those who advance to become HVAC service managers, the average salary increases significantly to $72,899—a 91% increase.

 So, if you’re curious about getting your HVAC license in Arkansas without knowing where to begin, don’t worry.
 This guide covers everything you need to know: